-Meet the talented and compassionate teaching artists who provide high quality instruction to fuel imagination and inspire transformation.
+Meet the talented and compassionate teaching artists for the Summer Term who provide high quality instruction to fuel imagination and inspire transformation.

 Brenna Horner is an actor, teaching artist, and 200-Hour Certified Yoga Instructor.
-She has previously worked as Everyman Theatre’s Education Program Assistant and teaches in our High School Matinee, Youth On-Site, Summer Camp, and In-School Residency programs.
+She has previously worked as Everyman Theatre’s Lead Teaching Artist and taught in the High School Matinee, Youth On-Site, Summer Camp, and In-School Residency programs.
 With a background in creative dramatics and original play creation, she has also taught with The Drama Learning Center and Round House Theatre.
 Brenna attended The University of Maryland, College Park, as well as The National Conservatory of Dramatic Arts, where she completed their two-year training program.

 Brandon McCoy is a professional actor, director, and playwright living based in Washington, DC.
 His work has been featured at numerous area theaters including Round House Theatre, Imagination Stage, Theatre J, Rep Stage, Studio Theatre, Studio Theatre 2nd Stage, Arena Stage, Olney Theatre Center, No Rules, The Bay Theatre, Forum Theatre,Theatre Alliance, and The Keegan Theatre where he is a proud company member.
 Brandon is also a college professor and teaches at Catholic University, American University, George Washington University, Howard and Harford Community College, and Montgomery College.
 He holds an MFA in Acting from the Catholic University of America and a BFA in Acting/Directing from Marshall University.